sensu/sensu-docs/content/sensu-go/5.18/installation/install-sensu.md

 {{% notice note %}}
 **NOTE**: If you are using Docker, you already completed intitialization in [2.
 Configure and start](#2-configure-and-start).
 Skip ahead to [4.
 Open the web UI](#4-open-the-web-ui) to continue the backend installation process.
+If you did not use environment variables to override the default admin credentials in step 2, skip ahead to [Install sensuctl](#install-sensuctl) so you can change your default admin password immediately.
 {{% /notice %}}

 **With the backend running**, run `sensu-backend init` to set up your Sensu administrator username and password.